 1. New Member Option:

-Once the ‘new member’ possibility is chosen, the software system asks details concerning the member just like the member’s name, address, number, etc.
+Once the ‘new member’ possibility is chosen, the software system asks for details concerning the member just like the member’s name, address, number, etc.

 If correct info is entered then a membership record for the member is made and a bill is written for the annual membership charge and the protection deposit collectible.